osmandapp/web/main/docs/user/map/track-context-menu.md

 Tracks Context menu is menu with actions and data of GPX-track.

-For openng Track Context menu:
+For opening Track Context menu:

 <Translate android="true" ids="shared_string_menu,shared_string_my_places,shared_string_gpx_files"/> → click to choosing track or just tap to choosing track on the map.